 A: There are grants provided for home installation costs of Solar PV technologies for some countries; however, these grants are not being offered to homeowners in Malaysia.
 But it is important to note that, more often than not, banks are disposed to offer these loans at low interest rates for homeowners who are interested in installing Solar PVs because the Feed-in Tariff guarantees profit for long-term periods.

 A: Yes.
 The Malaysian government provides incentives through the FiT rate to encourage more individuals to utilize renewable energy.
 Furthermore, the Malaysian government provides fiscal incentives included in the yearly budget to support renewable energy utilization.

 A: Feed-in Tariff applications can be done manually or online.
 Should a homeowner decide to apply manually, there are application forms available from the SEDA Malaysia’s office.
 Online submissions can be done via the SEDA Malaysia official website.

-Q: How can a homeowner apply for Feed-in Approval for authorized selling of renewable energy at FiT rates?
+Q: How can a homeowner secure an approved application when it comes to the sale of renewable energy resources at FiT rates?

 A: Applying for Feed-in Approval is easy.
 It can be done personally by the homeowner, or the homeowner can obtain the services of authorized personnel for the processing of applications.